 Examination invigilators carefully monitor each exam.
 If they suspect a student of cheating the student is contacted and any unauthorised materials are reviewed.
 Read more about cheating.

 Once an exam has been marked students can collect their papers through the department.
 It may be through the reception desk, their teacher or the department's Student Services.
 Students will need their exam code to collect them.
 The exam results will be published on the Student Portal.

 The grading systems vary between different faculties and may also be different between different courses within a programme.
-Read more about the grading systems.
+Read more about the grading system.

-The Guidelines for the Conduct of Written Examinations at Uppsala University set out the rights and duties of the university and candidates with regard to the conduct of written examinations.
+The Guidelines for the Conduct of Written Examinations including Digital Examinations set out the rights and duties of the university and candidates with regard to the conduct of written examinations.

 KEEP IN MIND THAT ...